RedBucketRealty/Planning/business_requirements.md

   6. Event management
   7. Residential housekeeping
   8. Housekeeping services for enterprise needs
+  9. General transportation and logistics
+  10. Mail and package handling
+  11. Warehouse management
+  12. Real estate maintenance and renovation.

 ### Product service

 - There should be a service for products data storage.
 - There should be a service for product data ingestion.
+- There should be a service for product data management.
+- There should be a service for product procurement accessible by external partners.
+- There should be a service for internal product compliance automation.
+- A service to track installation and maintenance of products and services.

 ### Customer transactions